BrianStefanovich/Personal-Site/content/blog/that-website-looks-bad/index.md

 ### Why does it feel hard to read?

 Going through the pages I find tremendous monotony, specialy the text area where it gets difficult to read.
 They are difficult to scan because like the rest of the web, they lack a clear hierarchy and structure that allows me to understand the most relevant information at a glance.
 However, the problem with text blocks also have to do with the texture that is generated between the margins, spacing and line height.
-The principles of similarity, rithm and texture do not help to understand this:
+The principles of similarity, rithm and texture will help us to understand this:

+> ### Similarity
+> Similarity means that various elements of a composition – their shape, color, line characteristics (smooth or jagged), or texture – are similar to one another.
+Similarity makes a composition compelling because, as your eye travels throughout that composition, it is constantly reminded of things that it has seen before within that same composition.

+> ### Rhythm
+>With similarity often comes rhythm.
+Rhythm is a bit more abstract than similarity is.
+Probably the first thing that you think about when you think about rhythm is music.
+Just as the repetition of a snare or kick drum at a consistent point in a measure of music, over and over again, creates a sense of rhythm in music, the repetition of a particular design element or characteristic throughout a composition create a sense of rhythm in design.

+> ### Texture
+>Texture is the visual indication that something has characteristics that would be palpable if you were able to touch them.
+For example, if something looks like sandstone – or actually is made of sandstone – then that is texture.
+Texture is related to similarity and rhythm in that if a shape is repeated enough times, and at a fi ne enough scale, it generally creates a texture.
+Texture keeps a composition interesting because it provides an opportunity for the principle of contrast (which I’ll talk about soon) and can create a sense of depth in foreground/background relationships.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjA1Njk4OTBdfQ==
+eyJoaXN0b3J5IjpbLTIwOTY2NTI5NTldfQ==
 -->